-3.1 Limitations
+A. Limitations

-Naturally, many studies have attempted to capture the multiobjective nature of approximation sets by deriving distinct indicators for the distance to the Pareto-optimal front and the diversity within the approximation front.
+Naturally, many studies have attempted to capture the multiobjective nature of approximation sets by deriving distinct indicators for the distance to the Pareto-optimal set and the diversity within the approximation set.
 Therefore, the question arises whether in principle there exists such a combination of, e.g., two indicators-one for distance, one for diversity-such that we can detect whether an approximation set is better than another.
 Such a combination of indicators, applicable to any type of problem, would be ideal because then any approximation set could be characterized by two real numbers that reflect the different aspects of the overall quality.
 The variety among the indicators proposed suggests that this goal is, at least, difficult to achieve.
-The following theorem shows that in general it cannot be achieved.
+The following theorem shows that, in general, it cannot be achieved.

-Theorem 1 Suppose an optimization problem with $n \ge 2$ objectives where the objective space is $Z = \mathbb{R}^n$ .
-Then, there exists no comparison method $C{I,E}$ based on a finite combination I of unary quality indicators that is $\triangleright$ -compatible and $\triangleright$ -complete at the same time, i.e., for any approximation sets $A, B \in \Omega$ .
+Theorem 1: Suppose an optimization problem with $n \ge 2$ objectives, where the objective space is $Z = \mathbb{R}^n$.
+Then, there exists no comparison method $C{I,E}$ based on a finite combination I of unary quality indicators that is \triangleright -compatible and \triangleright -complete at the same time, i.e, for any approximation sets $A, B \in \Omega$.

-$$C{I,E}(A,B) \Leftrightarrow A \rhd B$$
+$$C{I,E}(A, B) \Leftrightarrow A \triangleright B$$

-That is for any combination I of a finite number of unary quality indicators we cannot find a Boolean function E such that the corresponding comparison method is $\triangleright$ -compatible and $\triangleright$ -complete.
-Or in other words: the number of criteria, that determine what a good approximation set is, is infinite.
+That is, for any combination I of a finite number of unary quality indicators, we cannot find an interpretation function E such that the corresponding comparison method is \triangleright -compatible and \triangleright -complete.
+Or in other words: the number of criteria that determine what a good approximation set is is infinite.

-We only sketch the proof here, the details can be found in the appendix.
-First, we need the following fundamental results from set theory [10]:
+We only sketch the proof here, the details can be found in the Appendix.
+First, we need the following fundamental results from set theory [18]:

-- R, Rk, and any open interval (a, b) in R resp.

-hypercube (a, b)k in Rk have the same cardinal ity, denoted as 2א0, i.e., there is a bijection from any of these sets to any other; - If a set S has cardinality $2^{\aleph_0}$ , then the cardinality of the power set $\mathcal{P}(S)$ of S is $2^{2^{\aleph_0}}$ , i.e., there is
+- R, R^k, and any open interval (a, b) in R resp. hypercube (a, b)^k in R^k have the same cardinality, denoted as 2^{א0}, i.e., there is a bijection from any of these sets to any other; - if a set S has cardinality 2^{א0}, then the cardinality of the power set P(S) of S is 2^{2^{א0}}, i.e., there is no injection from P(S) to any set of cardinality 2^{א0}.